vkostyanetsky/RFQ/README.md

 ## 😇 What if something is not working properly?

-Well, all of above are for educational purposes, so everything can happen.
+Well, all of above are for educational purposes, so everything can happen ¯\_(ツ)_/¯

 However, I have included some information which may help you to fix a problem.

 ### Known Issues